CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 The readme and license information for Pinocchio are available in the Pinocchio directory.

+For detailed information on Pinocchio, you can visit their website at [this linke](http://www.mit.edu/~ibaran/autorig/pinocchio.html).

 ## <a name="dqs"></a> Dual Quaternion Skinning Library

 The Dual Quaternion Skinning Library was created by Rodolphe Vaillant-David.